commercionetwork/commercionetwork/x/documents/spec/README.md

 * storage_uri
 * signer_instance
-* sdn_data: contains an array with a list of required fields for Subject Distinguish Name.
-The names of fields are x509 standard compliant
+* sdn_data: contains an array with a list of required fields for _Subject Distinguish Name_.
+The names of fields are compliant to the x509 standard.

-#### Supported checksum algorithm
+#### Supported checksum algorithms
 When computing the checksum of a document's contents, you must use one of the following supported checksum algorithms.
 Not using one of these will result in your transaction being rejected or mishandled by recipients.